Indiana abortion clinics see patients amid legal changes

 While such legal conflicts play out in the background, Women’s Med will provide abortions while it can, most likely starting next week, said Dr. Katie McHugh, an abortion provider at the clinic.

-The patients that came through the clinic’s doors Friday signed state-required consent forms and finalized their second appointment, which is when the abortion will take place.
+The patients that came through the clinic’s doors Friday signed state-required consent forms ahead of their second appointment, which is when the abortion will take place.
 Indiana has an 18-hour waiting period on abortions, while Ohio’s is 24 hours.

 A short-staffed Indiana clinic will also continue sending Indiana patients to Ohio for the procedure until Women’s Med is back to normal numbers.
 Clinic staff has traveled between the two states to keep each clinic afloat when the other was closed, McHugh said.